quantumlib/Cirq/docs/dev/triage.md

 Pull requests:

-* As a triager it is your responsibility review as many PRs as possible during your triage week.
+* As a triager it is your responsibility to review as many PRs as possible during your triage week.

 ### Weekly discussions